10 Ways To Increase The Profitability Of Your Business

 All business leaders need to understand their Gross Profit (GP) margin.
 GP is the profit you make on your sales after deducting the cost of sales.
 These are the costs associated with producing goods or services and are often referred to as direct costs.
 They include materials, direct labour, shipping costs, and transport costs.
 Gross profit margin is expressed as a percentage as well as in monetary value, making it easier to compare relative profitability across products and services.

+Understanding where you make gross profit – and losses – is vital to identify areas of stronger and weaker margin.
+You should analyse your overall business gross margin, but also segment by product/service, customer, region, sector/industry, and any other area that is relevant to your business.
 The findings of this exercise are very powerful as they enable you to make informed decisions and pursue actions that improve your profitability.
 This includes targeting sales efforts and investment into more profitable areas whilst improving weaker margins.
 It might even be necessary to cull unprofitable areas of the business, for example ceasing to serve certain customers or marketplaces so your resources can be focused towards more profitable areas.

 Continue to monitor your GP margin every month to ensure you achieve your targets.